sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   American bank account.
 Note that if you get your stipend in December for a winter work term, you'll have to do taxes during your work term for the stipend money.
-* Use CECS's hot housing leads
+* Use CECA's hot housing leads
 * Ask your company to ask current interns where they are living and any recommendations they have.
 Better yet, try to contact them directly so you can get other tips about events, activities, food in the area.